 Natalie Earles

-Natalie Earles joined Burns Charest in 2023 after clerking for the Honorable Jane Triche Milazzo at the U.S. District Court for the Eastern District of Louisiana.
-Natalie earned her B.A. in Communication Studies from Louisiana State University in 2019, and graduated magna cum laude from Paul M. Hebert Law Center in 2022.
-During law school, she served as Development Editor for the Louisiana Law Review, competed as an oralist and brief writer for the National Moot Court team, and completed an externship with the Honorable James David Cain Jr. at the U.S. District Court for the Western District of Louisiana.
+Natalie joined Burns Charest in 2023 after clerking for the Honorable Jane Triche Milazzo of the U.S. District Court for the Eastern District of Louisiana.
+While obtaining her J.D., Natalie completed an externship for the Honorable James David Cain of the U.S. District Court for the Western District of Louisiana, served as a Development Editor for the Louisiana Law Review, and competed on the National Moot Court team.

 Education